 For early career students who don’t have as much on-the-job experience or any experience at all, co-op gives them a strong introduction to the working world.
 For professionals looking to pivot into a new area, co-op is a way to explore new fields without sacrificing their professional trajectory.

 The College of Social Sciences and Humanities has dedicated staff who connect students with co-op placements and advise them throughout the experience.
-The College has longstanding partnerships with businesses, non-profits, and government agencies in Boston, as well as across the United States and around the world.
+The College has longstanding partnerships with businesses, non-profits, and government agencies in Boston; Arlington, VA (National Capital Region); and Oakland, CA (and the San Francisco Bay Area); as well as across the United States and around the world.

 Americans for Tax Reform